webhintio/hint/packages/hint/docs/user-guide/configuring-webhint/ignoring-domains.md

 * Ignore all hints for any resource that matches the regex `.*\\.domain1\\.com/.*`.
 * Ignore the hint `disallowed-headers` for the domain `www.domain2.net`.

+Some hints also have a default ignore list to avoid false positives in certain contexts (e.g. cache headers when developing on localhost).
+These default values can be overriden by specifying your own ignore list for those specific hints.